 Dark and silver butterfly themed Christmas tree.
 Be mysterious and elegant with this Christmas tree design featuring butterflies and shiny, sophisticated ornaments.

 White Christmas tree.
-It’s always a great idea to go with the classic white Christmas theme this season.
+It’s always a great idea to go with the classic white Christmas home decor this season.

 Really pretty white and blue themed Christmas tree.
 Decorate your tree in striking blue ornaments that stand out against the all white background of the tree.